Being a creative person, with high sensitivity and intensity, can increase our vulnerability to emotional challenges like anxiety.

-Times Square“On the other hand, when seemingly simple things like sounds, light and textures create a high level of distress, dealing with them can consume great time and energy, leaving less energy and time available for the rest of daily life.
+“On the other hand, when seemingly simple things like sounds, light and textures create a high level of distress, dealing with them can consume great time and energy, leaving less energy and time available for the rest of daily life.”

-Learn more and see videos in article: The HSP-GT-2E Social-Emotional ACES Program.
+Learn more and see videos in article: Emotional Health Program for Creative, Gifted, Sensitive People.

 Dealing with anxiety